hb020/HP6632B_relay_board/README.md

 - has other minor changes like swapping the ports on the driver IC and allowing the use of standard series resistors (at least, the series that I had).
 - makes no use of the MP23/06612-00005 "Relay Option Bracket", which you will likely not have anyway if you do not already have the #760 board.
 The board is small enough and the weight distribution is such that this is not likely to be a problem.

 For the component choice I took inspiration from "lukier" on [eevblog](https://www.eevblog.com/forum/repair/agilent-6632b-fault-repair-and-several-design-flaws/msg1019018/#msg1019018).
 The main difference from his list was the FFC connectivity: 15cm is too short.
+I used molex 15267-0237.

 The components and layout chosen allow the board to be used on all variants of the HP 663xB family - even the 100 V 6634B.